amaro-dev/sonic/docs/SAMPLE_WALKTHROUGH.md

 - Use these samples as blueprints when bootstrapping new features.
 - Cross-reference with `docs/features/*.md` to understand which concepts each sample exercises.
-- When modifying the library, update samples alongside the docs to keep parity.
+- When modifying the modules, update samples alongside the docs to keep parity.